guildai/guildai/guild/tests/steps.md

     ERROR (1)
     INFO: [guild] running not-defined: m3:not-defined
     main_bootstrap.py: cannot find operation m3:not-defined
-    Try 'guild operations' for a list.
+    Try 'guild operations' for a list of available operations.
     <BLANKLINE>

 At the moment, steps do not support additional run options and any